Abdelrahman-Taha/LIS-DeepLearning/README.md

 One additional MATLAB function named `Main_fn.m` is called by the main script.
 ![Figure10](https://github.com/Abdelrahman-Taha/LIS-DeepLearning/blob/master/Figure10.png)
 The script adopts the publicly available parameterized [DeepMIMO dataset](http://deepmimo.net/) published for deep learning applications in mmWave and massive MIMO systems.
 **To reproduce the results, please follow these steps:**
-1. Download the code and add it to the "DeepMIMO_Dataset_Generation" folder.
+1. Download all the files of this project and add them to the "DeepMIMO_Dataset_Generation" folder.
 (Note that the DeepMIMO source data is available on [this link](http://deepmimo.net/))
 2. Run the file named `Fig10_generator.m` in MATLAB and the script will sequentially execute the following tasks:
     1. Generate the inputs and outputs of the deep learning model
     2. Build, train, and test the deep learning model